Seamus McMurphy: Rapparee

 He was noted as a handsome man, and used to introduce himself to his victims by saying, "My name is Seamus Mac Murphy, the handsomest man in Ireland."
 (Mise Seumus 'A' Mhurchaidh is deise 'bhfuil in Eirinn).
 He had a reputation as a great drinker and a charming companion of many women.
 Yet it was alcoholism and promiscuity that were to lead to his downfall.

 His close friend was Peadar Ó Doirnín, a fellow-poet with whom he founded a hedge school teaching Irish bardic poetry.
 They held regular sessions at Dunreavy Wood and Mullaghbane.

 The two were actively involved in the planning for the Jacobite rising of 1745; McMurphy had also been an active rapparee since at least 1740.
 His main adversary was John Johnston of Roxborough, known as Johnston of the Fews, an infamous local tory- and priest hunter.

 In the summer of 1744, Mac Murchaidh and O'Doirnin organised a monster meeting on Slieve Gullion to motivate the local people for the imminent arrival of Prince Charles Edward Stuart.
 As a result of the unrest caused by the Slieve Gullion meeting, Johnston was attacked and very seriously wounded.
 Though he survived, he met with McMurphy and Ó Doirnín, where they agreed to "an uneasy truce."

 McMurphy and Ó Doirnín often attended a sibín or inn at Flagstaff (or Upper Fathom?), a mountain route to Omeath, owned by Patsy MacDecker, known as Paddy of the Mountain.
 The area remains particularly remote even in the 21st century, and in the 1740s was the perfect hideaway for rapparees.

 McMurphy also took Paddy Mac Decker's daughter, Molly, as his mistress.
-However, their affair was tempestuous; after a fierce argument and break-up, Molly allegedly swore revenge on Mac Murphy.
-To this end, she plied Ó Doirnín with drink one evening, and inveigled him to compose a satirical poem about Johnston called The Heretic Headhunter.
-Molly then showed the poem to Johnston, saying McMurphy was the author.
-Johnston was angry at this breach of their truce.
-In return, Molly was offered £50 by Johnson to trap McMurphy.
+However, their affair was stormy; after a heated argument and breakup, Molly allegedly vowed revenge on McMurphy.
+To this end, she gave Ó Doirnín alcohol one evening and persuaded him to compose a satirical poem about Johnston called The Heretic Headhunter.
+Molly then showed the poem to Johnston, claiming McMurphy was the author.
+Johnston was angered by this violation of their truce.
+In return, Molly was offered £50 by Johnston to help entrap McMurphy.

-However, another version lays the blame on a lieutenant of Mac Murchaidh, Art Fearon, who wished to ingratiate himself with Molly.
-This version claims that he told her in-depth stories about the many infidelities of McMurphy with other women.
-Equally enraged, Paddy MacDecker decided to collect the £50 already offered as bounty, and joined the scheme.
-On the Saturday night before the Pattern Day of Killeavy, McMurphy was to spend the night at the inn; the MacDeckers got him insensibly drunk and off-guard.
+However, another version places the blame on one of Mac Murchaidh's lieutenants, Art Fearon, who wanted to win Molly’s favour.
+According to this account, he told her detailed stories about McMurphy’s numerous affairs with other women.
+Equally angered, Paddy MacDecker decided to claim the £50 that had already been offered as a reward, and joined the plan.
+On the Saturday night before the Pattern Day of Killeavy, McMurphy was scheduled to stay at the inn; the MacDeckers got him extremely drunk and off-guard.

 However it came about, Johnston and his men caught McMurphy at MacDecker's sibín, sometime in late 1749 or early 1750.